-- The student is familiar with the most important theories of moral responsibility - The student understands the social dimensions of moral responsibility - The student is able to critically defend a position in debates about moral responsibility - The student is able to apply to core concepts to concrete situations - contents Moral responsibility plays a central role in social interaction.
+- The student is familiar with the most important theories of moral responsibility - The student understands the social dimensions of moral responsibility - The student is able to critically defend a position in debates about moral responsibility - The student is able to apply to core concepts to concrete situations

+Moral responsibility plays a central role in social interaction.
 The ways in which we respond to what others do reveals a lot about what we regard as important, what we expect from each other and how we view ourselves.

 The first part of this course concerns individual responsibility.
-It

-discusses what it means to be blameworthy.
+It discusses what it means to be blameworthy.
 And it investigates the role that someone's will plays in this context as well as their emotions.
 Furthermore, it explores the conditions under which people are excused or exempted from responsibility.

 The second part develops understanding in two directions.
 It addresses specific responsibility responses like anger, praise, and forgiveness, and evaluate the status of marginalized and atypical agents within our responsibility practices.
 And it discusses collective responsibility and whether individuals have an obligation to help prevent climate change.
 As well as corporate responsibility along with the role of companies in a liberal democracy.

 coördinator prof dr F.A.
 Hindriks

 lecturer dr D.D.
 Brandenburg, V. Pinto de Carvalho, L.C.J. van Rijsbergen MA, prof dr F.A.
-Hindriks

-programme Ba Philosophy
+Hindriks programme Ba Philosophy language English, Dutch

-phase Bachelor

-period Semester I b

-credits 7 EC

-literature R.J.
+• R.J.
 Wallace, Responsibility and the Moral Sentiments

-language English, Dutch

-format Lecture, Seminar/Tutorial
+Lecture, Seminar/Tutorial

 Lectures and practicals

-assessment Exams

-prerequisites Ethics 1
+assessment Exams prerequisites Ethics 1

 remarks This course is taught by four lecturers one of whom speaks English.

 The others will speak Dutch.